Mauro Pezzè

 Mauro Pezzè is an Italian computer scientist.
-He is a professor of the faculty of Informatics at the Università della Svizzera italiana (USI), Switzerland where he had been the Dean of the Faculty of Informatics between 2009 and 2012.
-He is also a professor of software engineering at the Università degli Studi di Milano-Bicocca.
+He is a professor of the faculty of informatics at the Università della Svizzera italiana, Switzerland where he had been the dean of the faculty of informatics from 2009 to 2011.
+He is also a professor of software engineering at the Università degli Studi di Milano-Bicocca and, since 2019, at the Constructor Institute in Schaffhausen.
 He has been co-chair of the International Conference on Software Engineering.

-Mauro is the co-author of Software testing and analysis: process, principles, and techniques published by Wiley in 2007.
-Since 2019 he is professor of Software Engineering at the Schaffhausen Institute of Technology.
+Pezzè is the co-author of Software testing and analysis: process, principles, and techniques published by Wiley in 2007.
 His research interests are mainly software redundancy, self-healing and self-adaptive software systems.